Should you cover your webcam?

 Top tips to stay secure

-Whilst there’s less for modern iPhone and Mac users to worry about, there are still a set of best practises we’d recommend for all users.
+Here’s a set of best practises we’d recommend for all users:

-- Covering your webcam is important on a PC, but it’s arguably helpful for all users, in that it will serve as a reminder to think about security whilst using the computer.
+• Covering your webcam is important will serve as a reminder to think about security whilst using the computer.
 Realistically, you’re more likely to inadvertently broadcast yourself without knowing than you are to be remotely monitored by anyone else, and a cover helps make that risk obvious.
 Anything that makes you more security conscious is likely a good idea.
 You’ll see no end of ads online trying to sell plastic webcam covers: these are junk, and you don’t need them.
 A piece of tape or a sticky note is good enough for Mark Zuckerberg, and it’ll work well enough for you.
 Any residue left behind will be easy to remove.
 And besides, well-designed laptops won’t leave enough room to be closed without damaging themselves when an additional plastic cover is stuck on.

-- If you step away from your Zoom call whilst muted to make a coffee, beware that a host might remotely unmute you without you knowing.
+• If you step away from your Zoom call whilst muted to make a coffee, beware that a host might remotely unmute you without your knowing.
 If your mic has a physical mute button you’ll be OK.
 But if you’re using AirPods, or an internal mic, there’s no mute that can override Zoom’s settings.
 If you’re on a call, always assume you might be overheard.